 We have a free day on our hands.
 We can sightsee some of the prominent landmarks of Kathmandu city.
 There are seven different UNESCO listed World Heritage Sites in Kathmandu.

 However, the complete sightseeing of the city is not possible.
-You will also prepare for the trek and arrange all the required gears and equipment.
+You will also prepare for the trek and arrange all the required gear and equipment.
 You will also complete the required formalities and permits that are necessary for the trek.
 You will return to the hotel and stay overnight.

 Day 03: Flight from Kathmandu-Lukla [2,800 m/ 9,184 ft] - Trek to Phakding (2,652 m/8,700 ft): 3 - 4 hrs

+Today is the third day on Gokyo Lake Trekking 13 Days Itinerary.
 After early morning breakfast, we will take a scenic flight to Lukla.
 The trip takes around 35 minutes and lands at a short runway in the Tenzing Hillary airport at Lukla.
 The adventurous flight will overlook the beautiful snow-capped mountains.

 We start our trek to Phakding as soon as we arrive in Lukla.
 The trek follows left bank of the Dudh Koshi river.
 The trail is short and relatively easy.
 It takes around 3-4 hours of trek to arrive at the village of Phakding.